 Board of Governors

 Sam Linsky is senior vice president of programming for TNT.
 In this capacity, he is responsible for overseeing development and production on the network's original scripted dramas and serving as the primary liaison between TNT and its partner studios.
+Linsky currently oversees production of Good Behavior starring Michelle Dockery, which aired its second season this past October and the upcoming limited series One Day She'll Darken, set to be directed by Patty Jenkins and starring Chris Pine.
 Linsky is based in Los Angeles and reports to Sarah Aubrey, executive vice president of original programming for TNT.

-Linsky joined Turner Broadcasting in 1997, first serving as assistant to the vice president of original programming for TNT, and then working his way up to vice president.
+Linsky joined Turner Broadcasting in 1997, first serving as assistant to the vice president of original programming for TNT.
 He came to TNT from Castle Rock Entertainment, where he served as assistant to the vice president of production, providing story notes on projects in development and coordinating incoming and outgoing submissions.
 Prior to Castle Rock, Linsky worked for Workers Comp Management, Inc. as director of New England operations.
 He holds a bachelor's degree in government from Harvard College.

 TNT is part of Time Warner's Turner Broadcasting System, Inc., which creates and programs branded news, entertainment, kids and young adult media environments on television and other platforms for consumers around the world.